gahmtech/gahmtech.github.io/missing_sysadmin.md

 ## Writeup from noob to root

-So this is a new CTF i found, called "The Missing Sysadmin" by Björn Ettelman
+So this is a new CTF, called "The Missing Sysadmin" by Björn Ettelman

 <img width="640" height="480" alt="image" src="https://github.com/user-attachments/assets/f41fc666-4139-4704-9742-06e5fe3aaac3" />